Defining the parser: reporting errors

 }

-Accumulator structs are always newtype structs with a single field, in this case of type Diagnostic.
-Memoized functions can push Diagnostic values onto the accumulator.
-Later, you can invoke a method to find all the values that were pushed by the memoized functions or any functions that they called (e.g., we could get the set of Diagnostic values produced by the parse_statements function).
+Memoized functions can accumulate Diagnostic values.
+Later, you can invoke a method to find all the values that were accumulated by the tracked functions or any functions that they called (e.g., we could get the set of Diagnostic values produced by the parse_statements function).

-The Parser::report_error method contains an example of pushing a diagnostic:
+The Parser::report_error method contains an example of accumulating a diagnostic:

 #![allow(unused)]